 TMLR guidelines for action editors

 This document provides instructions for action editors (AE).
-Before reading this section, make sure to also read and be familiar with the Editorial Policies, the Reviewer guidelines, the Ethics Guidelines, and the Code of Conduct.
+Before reading this section, make sure to also read and be familiar with the Editorial Policies, the Acceptance criteria, the Reviewer guidelines, the Ethics Guidelines, and the Code of Conduct.

 Action Editor Responsibilities